Published: Apr 24, 2026

 Visualize backlink growth to show clients how link-building contributes to higher rankings and domain authority.
 At the same time, monitor for low-quality links to safeguard the site's reputation and prevent potential penalties.

 A site audit is a key part of any search engine optimization strategy.
-It’s used to uncover key issues that affect search visibility, like crawl errors, broken links, slow page speed, or mobile usability problems.
-As a best practice, include Core Web Vitals and indexability checks to show how the site measures up against Google’s ranking signals.
+It uncovers issues that affect search visibility, like crawl errors, broken links, slow page speed, or mobile usability problems.

-By resolving these issues early, you’ll demonstrate proactive maintenance, protect search visibility, and ensure client sites are in tip-top shape.
+Include Core Web Vitals and indexability checks to show how the site measures up against Google's ranking signals.
+By resolving these technical SEO issues early, you demonstrate proactive maintenance, protect search visibility, and keep client sites in tip-top shape.

-Read More: How To Perform a Technical SEO Audit in 12 Steps
+Read more: How to perform a technical SEO audit in 12 steps

 Our clients are busy and don't understand marketing.
 Having key metrics related to business growth is ideal because it makes their lives easier while allowing them to make good decisions quickly.